buddies-kwa-kim/buddies-workspace/README.md

 However - These scripts are designed for NEW machines.
 If you try to install it on an existing machine there might be conflict issues where I use brew and the existing install is another method.

-Please hit me up [on Twitter](https://twitter.com/darraghor) if you have any concerns.

 ## What the setup scripts will do

 The setup scripts will perform the following:

-- install rosetta
+- ~~install rosetta
 - install XCode command line tools
 - install homebrew
-- install 60 tools and apps that i use from homebrew
+- install 30+ tools and apps that via homebrew
 - install nvm
 - assign all text-like files to vscode
 - heaps of updates to default OS operation such as